A detailed full color model of each of the planets, gas giants, and major moons of the Solar system, to (logrithmic) scale.

 For size reference, Jupiter is 25mm (1 inch) diameter, and Earth is 12.76mm (1/2 inch) diameter.

-(A photograph of some of the planet models can be seen on th page for this subset of planets
+(A photograph of some of the planet models can be seen on the page linked here, containing a subset of planets

 .
 Photos of this full set coming soon.)